RetailMeNotSandbox/flapjack-syrup/README.md

-# syrup
+# flapjack-syrup

 Syrup is a command-line utility for creating and modifying resources in a Flapjack environment.

 ## Installation

-To use, checkout the repository, navigate to the directory, and then install:
+To install directly from source, checkout the repository, navigate to the directory, and then install:

     $ bundle install

+To build and install a gem instead:

+    $ gem build flapjack-syrup.gemspec
+    $ gem install flapjack-syrup-<VERSION>.gem

 ## Usage